 What elements do they consider?
 We'll cover the basic considerations here but there is a lot more to explain about a cinematographer's duties.

-Let's look to iconic director of photography, Roger Deakins, and how he shot 1917 to look like a "oner."
-As he explains, choosing a camera, knowing the different types of camera lenses, and lighting techniques are all part of the cinematographer job description.
+Let's look to iconic director of photography, Roger Deakins, to see how he shot 1917 to look like a single shot "oner."
+As he explains, choosing a camera, and knowing the different types of camera lenses and lighting techniques are all part of the cinematographer job description.

 In particular, these choices in 1917 were designed to give us as much of a first-person POV on the battlefield.